-When shooting the film, Sylvester Stallone decided that for the shooting of the fight, he and Dolph Lundgren should hit one another for real, so as to increase the intensity of the scene.
+Sylvester Stallone decided that for the shooting of the fight, he and Dolph Lundgren should hit one another for real, so as to increase the intensity of the scene.
 After doing three takes of Rocky taking shots to ribs, Stallone felt a burning in his chest, but ignored it.
 Later that night, he had difficulty breathing and was taken to a nearby emergency room.
-It was discovered that his blood pressure was over 200, and he had to be flown on a low-altitude flight from Canada to St. John's Hospital in Santa Monica, where he remained in intensive care for eight days.
+It was discovered that his blood pressure was over 200, and he had to be flown on a low-altitude flight from Canada to St. John's Hospital in Santa Monica, where he remained in intensive care for four days.
 What had happened was that Lungren had punched him so hard in the chest, Stallone's heart had slammed up against his breastbone and began to swell, cutting off the blood supply and restricting the oxygen flow throughout the body.

 If you look carefully at the very opening scene (the American glove and the Russian glove colliding), you can see that a split second after the gloves collide and a split second before they're covered by the explosion, the Russian glove breaks in half and falls to the ground.

-This is the first film in which Gonna Fly Now is not sung, although a few bars of the song are incorporated into Vince DiCola's score.
+The first Rocky film in which "Gonna Fly Now" is not sung, although a few bars of the song are incorporated into Vince DiCola's score.
 Rocky V (1990) also only features part of the song in instrumental form.
 It wouldn't be until Rocky Balboa (2006) that the song, lyrics and all, would reappear.

 Sylvester Stallone has been quoted as saying the enormous financial success and fan-following of Rocky IV once had him envisioning another Rocky movie devoted to Drago and his post-boxing life, with Balboa's storyline running parallel to Drago's.
 However, he noted the damage both boxers sustained in the fight made them "incapable of reason" and thus instead planned Rocky V (1990) as a showcase of the dangers of boxing.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.

-In order to sell Drago's killing blow to Apollo, 'Carl Weathers' (I) made it a point to land face first and feign a twitching motion after hitting the ground.
-He was so convincing that the on set physician feared he'd actually been injured.
+In order to sell Drago's killing blow to Apollo, Carl Weathers made it a point to land face first and feign a twitching motion after hitting the ground.
+He was so convincing that the on-set physician feared he had actually been injured.